Calling for urgent action to stop mammal deaths in marine mammal sanctuaries

 Marine mammals are being killed in the very sanctuaries created to protect them.
 We’re calling on the Government to step in now and stop fishing-related harm in the places where marine mammals should be safest.

-Research by the Environmental Law Initiative shows that 67 marine mammals were killed inside New Zealand’s marine mammal sanctuaries in the 2024–25 fishing year alone.
+Research by the Environmental Law Initiative shows that 146 marine mammals were killed inside New Zealand’s marine mammal sanctuaries in the last two fishing years alone.
 These deaths occurred across multiple sanctuaries, including Banks Peninsula, West Coast North Island, Clifford & Cloudy Bay, Te Waewae Bay, and Te Rohe o Te Whānau Puha Kaikōura Whale Sanctuary.

 These sanctuaries exist to protect marine mammals, yet ongoing fishing activity, including set‑netting and trawling, continues to kill dolphins, seals, and other species at alarming rates.